batuncer/ClassPlanner/README.md

 ## General Info
 ClassPlanner is a web application designed to manage and organize class sessions.
 It allows users to view upcoming classes, sign up for roles, and for admins to add new lessons and manage sign-ups.

+## Development Process
+  * **Code Refactoring:** Significant effort has been put into refactoring the existing codebase to enhance its structure and readability.
+This includes adhering to best practices for clean code and improving the overall maintainability of the application.
+  * **Route Optimization:** Routes have been streamlined and optimized to reduce redundancy and improve the efficiency of the application's navigation.
+  * **Admin Function Enhancements:**New functionalities have been added for administrators to provide them with more control and flexibility in managing classes
+  * **Filter Function Improvements:**The filtering logic has been revisited and optimized to allow users to more easily find classes that meet their specific needs.
+  * **Database Schema Updates:** Database tables have been modified to better support the application's new features and functionalities.
+This includes adding new tables for enhanced role management, updating existing tables for better data integrity, and optimizing table relationships for improved query performance.

 ## Features
 ### 1. Overview of Upcoming Classes
 * **As a user,** view an overview of all upcoming classes.